SMByC/AcATaMa/docs/thematic-map.md

 <img src="img/thematic_map.png" width="80%" style="margin: auto;display: block;">

+There are two types of pixel-value/color associated accepted in AcATaMa (based on Qgis):
+* *"Singleband pseudocolor"*
+* *"Paletted/Unique values"* (recommended).

+> [!TIP]
-There are two types of pixel-value/color associated accepted in AcATaMa (based on Qgis): *"Simgleband pseudocolor"* and *"Paletted/Unique values"* (recommended).
-If the layer don't have the color table as a metadata inside the file, we recommend set and save the pixel-value/color associated for the Thematic Map before work with it, you can save that style using the Qgis xml style file (see below) or saving the Qgis project.
+> If the layer don't have the color table as a metadata inside the file, we recommend set and save the
+> pixel-value/color associated for the Thematic Map before work with it, you can save that style using the Qgis xml
+> style file (see below) or saving the Qgis project.

 <img src="img/save_style.png" width="70%" style="margin: auto;display: block;">

+> [!IMPORTANT]
-> *Important:* Clip the thematic map in your area of interest could be very important for the sampling design and the
+> Clip the thematic map in your area of interest could be very important for the sampling design and the
 > accuracy assessment process, because the area by classes changes and some parts of AcATaMa depends on it.

 Next >> [Sampling Design](./sampling-design)